Locations:

 Ask about it

 While gathering a family and social history, be sure to include questions about parent’s mental health and stress levels.
 Asking about mental health in this context is a non-threatening way to obtain important information.
-Using written or online questionnaires to gather the information (for example, the Edinburgh Postnatal Depression Scale at newborn visits or the PHQ-2 as a part of social determinants of health screening) can also be effective.
+Using written or online questionnaires to gather the information (for example, the Edinburgh Postnatal Depression Scale at newborn visits or the PHQ-2 as a part of social drivers of health screening) can also be effective.
 Including a discussion of parental mental health in each visit will make it easier to address the topic when concerns arise.

 Advertisement